gurudu/IoT_chat-app/README.md

 Web Sockets
 ============================
-A simple nodeJS project that uses the socket.io NodeJS module to enable real time communication between clients and the development board via a web browser to toggle the state of the onboard LED.
+This is a nodeJS project that uses the socket.io NodeJS module to enable real time communication between clients and the development board via a web browser to toggle the state of the onboard LED.

 This NodeJS application consists of a client side application accessible via a web browser in which users can view the number of connected users, send text messages between users as well as toggle the onboard LED (ON/OFF) of your development board.